Welcome to Our Home - Installation for Renfrew Ravine Moon Festival (2021) Duration: 3 hrs

 it is constantly evolving within shared space.
 Despite this, places are often designed as permanent physical infrastructures

 and are not responsive to evolving spatial conditions.
-I realized that there is an inherent separation between

 - Woven and felted wool